Creative firm streamlines client approval for large-scale sports facilities design

 “We always have a knowledge base of who our clients are and what their brand guidelines are.
-Now, we can can quickly get to the information that we're trying to find on previous projects.
-If the baseball team wants something this way or volleyball team is asking for something that may not be brand cohesive, having the record of why something was changed on a previous project with Ziflow has been helpful,” said Cannon.
+Now, we can quickly get to the information that we're trying to find on previous projects.
+If the baseball team wants something this way or volleyball team is asking for something that may not be brand cohesive, having the record of why something was changed on a previous project with Ziflow has been helpful.”

-That expert knowledge base ultimately fuels Advent’s client engagement model, which is founded on the same personalized interactions built in the firm’s design approach.
-Importantly, using Ziflow has enhanced the face-to-face client experience by demonstrating a checks and balances system that shows exactly when changes were implemented in the design.
+Expert knowledge base ultimately fuels Advent’s client engagement model, which is founded on the same personalized interactions built in the firm’s design approach.
+Importantly, using Ziflow has enhanced the face-to-face client experience by demonstrating a checks and balances system that shows clients exactly when changes were implemented.

 “Our team will still start the first review together in person and talk through it, marking up the paper proofs.
 Clients still like that aspect of discussion in live time,” said Cannon.
 “Once that initial discussion happens, the person that's responsible for updating all the design now has a way to say, ‘"Did we actually implement all the things we discussed?’”